Scary Seizures And The Zigzagging Journey to Understanding Neurodivergence (Our Story)

 Imagine walking into your local bakery on a snowflake Sunday morning.

-You hear the tinkling sound of the shop bell, the door swooshing open, and the fragrant crusty smell of freshly baked bread covering you like a warm blanket.
+You hear the tinkling sound of the shop bell, the door swooshing open, and feel the fragrant crusty smell of freshly baked bread covering you like a warm blanket.

 Heaven.